 7. Identify new opportunities by knowledge gaps in the offer.

-market research isn’t just for new businesses but already established Businesses of all shapes, sizes, scope, industry, and experience levels can benefit from market research.
+Market research isn’t just for new businesses.
+But already established Businesses of all shapes, sizes, scope, industries, and experience levels.
+Can benefit from market research.